- Leah Martindale-Stancil

-Leah Martindale Stancil, a former Gator swimmer and UF grad, enters her sixth year as an assistant coach for Florida in 2014-15.
-Stancil has assisted with both the men’s and women’s swimming and diving programs after returning to her alma mater prior to the 2008 season.
+Leah Martindale-Stancil, a former Gator swimmer and UF grad (’02), enters her seventh season as an assistant coach for Florida in 2014-15.
+Stancil has assisted with both the men’s and women’s swimming and diving programs since she returned to her alma mater prior to the 2008 season.

 “Leah has a tremendous background in international competition, sports psychology and she’s also a Gator,” head coach Gregg Troy said of Stancil.

 Stancil’s highlights of her young coaching career began with the 2008-09 Florida women’s swimming and diving team as she helped guide it to its 17th SEC Championship.
 Individually that season, Stancil tutored three individual NCAA Champions including Bradley Ally, Gemma Spofforth and Shaune Fraser.
 The following season in 2010, Stancil helped elevate the women’s program to new heights as that squad won the programs first NCAA Championship since 1982.